IamFastre/the-winery/README.md

 - **Card Liking:** Users can like cards to show appreciation and push the word further.
 - **Card Super Liking:** Users can super like cards, for extra appreciation and extra pushing; only got one per day; use it wisely.
 - **Discovery:** See other users' cards and get inspired.
-- **Regret, Maybe**: Users can delete their cards.
+- **Regret, Maybe:** Users can delete their cards.
 Careful as we might be losing a gem.
 - **Discovery:** See other users' cards and get inspired.

 ## Technologies Used